 I never wanted to go to Africa but when Uncle Sam sent me there I fell in love with it.
 There, I forged deep and lasting friendships; in the lonely quiet of the long nights I trained myself to write; I learned every form of self-sufficiency including the most important, which is to build a community of friends to help you through your need.
 As a friend in Africa, Deepa read my first, clumsy novel.
 Uncle Sam introduced me to my most trusted friend and confidant out there on the edge of the world in Africa.

-This fall marks our longest stay anywhere since meeting two decades ago.
-In between we’ve made homes, together and apart, in Malawi, Paraguay, Saudi Arabia, Senegal, El Salvador, Nicaragua, Ghana, Mexico, Washington, New York, and our home towns in Connecticut and North Carolina.
+This International Women’s Day marks our second anniversary in Mumbai.
+We’ve also made homes, together and apart, in Malawi, Paraguay, Saudi Arabia, Senegal, El Salvador, Nicaragua, Ghana, Mexico, Washington, New York, and our home towns in Connecticut and North Carolina.